- The NFHS Rules will be used with Tulane University modifications.

 - Games will consist of 2 teams, 6 players per team.

-- Co-rec teams must have 3 female players on the court at all times.
+- Mixed-rec teams may have no more than 3 male players on the court at all times.

-- Games may start with 4 players, Co-Rec 2 must be female.
+- Games may start with 4 players.
+For Mixed-Rec, no more than 2 of this minimum may be male.

 - All participants should wear proper recreational attire.
 This includes t-shirts, gym shorts, wind or sweatpants, and athletic closed toe shoes.